 Franklin's first operation beyond the call of duty did not come his way for almost five years-five busy, crowded, yet in retrospect curiously uneventful, years.
 But when it came, it more than made up for the delay.
+Fourteen

-he chief accountant dropped his tables and charts on the desk, and peered triumphantly at his little audience over the rims of his antiquated spectacles.
+THE CHIEF ACCOUNTANT dropped his tables and charts on the desk, and peered triumphantly at his little audience over the rims of his antiquated spectacles.